lstavares84/cacareco/README.md

    <img src="https://github.com/lstavares84/cacareco/assets/61010791/1b78deaf-b7e4-4d58-a402-646813418e28" width="600" height="600">
 </p>

-# :uk:WHAT I HAD / :brazil:O QUE EU TINHA?
+## :uk:WHAT I HAD / :brazil:O QUE EU TINHA?

 * Two WD HDD 1TB each;
 * An Dell XXXX enclosure with (a) screen not working (b) speakers (c) right side USB and P2 port;
 * PCI wifi card;

-# :uk:WHAT I HAD TO FIND/BUY? / :brazil:O QUE EU TIVE QUE ENCONTRAR/COMPRAR?
+## :uk:WHAT I HAD TO FIND/BUY? / :brazil:O QUE EU TIVE QUE ENCONTRAR/COMPRAR?
 * (BOUGHT with damages) Motherboard compatible with this dell enclosure and screen;
 * Battery

-# :uk:WHAT'S NOT WORKING AND STILL SO WHILE THE CLOUD WORKS? / :brazil:O QUE NÃO ESTÁ FUNCIONANDO E CONTINUA ASSIM ENQUANTO A NUVEM FUNCIONA?
+## :uk:WHAT'S NOT WORKING AND STILL SO WHILE THE CLOUD WORKS? / :brazil:O QUE NÃO ESTÁ FUNCIONANDO E CONTINUA ASSIM ENQUANTO A NUVEM FUNCIONA?
 * Screen is not working, but I used HDMI only once to install server OS;
 * Keyboard connector on Motherboard is broked, but you can use an USB keyboard just to install server OS;
 * Left USB port has a bad function, but silver tape made it works;

-# :uk:EXTRA PARTS THAT I NEED TO ADD / :brazil:PEÇAS EXTRAS QUE EU TIVE QUE ADICIONAR
+## :uk:EXTRA PARTS THAT I NEED TO ADD / :brazil:PEÇAS EXTRAS QUE EU TIVE QUE ADICIONAR
 * Raspberry Pi Coper Heat Sinks
-* USB FAN extra thin to allow close the notebook and keep it working withou overheating
+* (BOUGHT) USB FAN extra thin to allow close the notebook and keep it working withou overheating;
+* (BOUGHT) DVD-ROM to SATA HDD Adapter